 Configure mod_ldapauthz Module: Apache Servers

-Important Note: Computing Services is currently transitioning from WebISO, a Pubcookie based authentication solution, to Web Login a solution based on Shibboleth technology.
+Important Note: Computing Services has transitioned from WebISO, a Pubcookie based authentication solution, to Web Login, a solution based on Shibboleth technology.
 The Web Login functionality duplicates that of mod_ldapauthz.
-Becuase Shibboleth based authentication is easier to configure and offers additional authentication capabilities, Computing Services recommends that you use Web Login.
+Because Shibboleth based authentication is easier to configure and offers additional authentication capabilities, Computing Services recommends that you use Web Login.

 Apache server administrators follow these steps to configure the mod_ldapauthz software: